DavidNovoaP/DAEF/README.md

 # DAEF
-Python language implementation of the Deep Autoencoder for Federated learning (DAEF).
+Python language implementation of the Deep Autoencoder for Federated learning (DAEF) method.